 "Though general unemployment levels remain high, professionals with specialized skills have more opportunities available to them, which has led to talent shortages in some areas and made replacing valuable employees even more difficult," said Paul McDonald, Robert Half senior executive director.
 "Employers will need to pull out all the stops to retain their best and brightest, including ensuring compensation is competitive and top performers know there's a career path available to them with the company."

 What can you do to help ensure your accounting and finance employees are happy and you aren’t left picking up the pieces of a broken org chart?
 Below are three tips for retaining key employees:

-- Evaluate all the perks.
-Given the intensified competition for top performers, many companies are offering benefits that go beyond the norm, like pet insurance and food at work.
+Given the intensified competition for top performers, many companies are offering employee perks that go beyond the norm, like meals at work and pet insurance.
 Also with today’s access to a plethora of technology solutions, firms are finding it easier to allow remote work arrangements.
-Explore monetary as well as the nonmonetary benefits of your department and company, ask your employees what they value.
+Explore the monetary as well as the nonmonetary benefits of your department and company, and ask your employees what they value.
 One senior leader shared that she personalizes anniversary gifts.
-Her employee adored Tiffany’s and every year she worked for the company she would hand her that small, aqua box from the prized jewelry store.
-See what other interesting benefits companies are offering their employees.
+Her employee adored Tiffany’s, and every year she worked for the company, she would hand her something in that small, aqua box from the prized jewelry store.

 Surprise your team every once and while by offering something that isn't in the employee benefits handbook.
 This could be something as small as morning bagels and coffee, or awarding your team with a free day after the completion of a long and successful project.
 Maybe there are tickets to a local sporting event you could raffle each month.
 Most importantly, be creative and think of the different personalities on your team.